What are reflexive verbs in Italian? Common reflexive verbs explained

 Indirect reflexive verbs: What are they and how do they work?

-Indirect reflexive verbs are a special category of verbs that conjugate like normal reflexive verbs, but their pronoun (mi, ti, si, ci, vi, si) is not a direct object complement.
+Indirect reflexive verbs (more advanced level) are a special category of verbs that conjugate like normal reflexive verbs, but their pronoun (mi, ti, si, ci, vi, si) is not a direct object complement.
 In other words, the action does not refer directly to the subject, but to something else.
-For this reason, we cannot replace the pronoun with “me stesso” (myself’), "te stesso" (yourself), etc. as we can with direct reflexive verbs.
+For this reason, we cannot replace the pronoun with “me stesso” (myself’), "te stesso" (yourself), etc. as we do with direct reflexive verbs.

 Let's look at some examples to get a better understanding:

-๐ Try to write some sentences using reflexive verbs.
+Check your knowledge: try this sentence, try to write some sentences using Italian reflexive verbs.

 For example: